openvinotoolkit/open_model_zoo/models/public/inception-resnet-v2-tf/inception-resnet-v2-tf.md

 ## Use Case and High-Level Description

-The `inception-resnet-v2` model is one of the [Inception](https://arxiv.org/pdf/1602.07261.pdf) family of models designed to perform image classification.1 Like the other Inception models, the `inception-resnet-v2` model has been pretrained on the ImageNet image database.
-For details about this family of models, check out the paper.
+The `inception-resnet-v2` model is one of the Inception family of models designed to perform image classification.1 Like the other Inception models.
+For details about this family of models, check out the [paper](https://arxiv.org/pdf/1602.07261.pdf).

 ## Example